imperva/dsfkit/README.md

    >>>> Change the Sonar version to the one you want to install
    ```

-Make sure that the Sonar version you are using is supported by all the modules which are part of your deployment.
+Make sure that the version you are using is supported by all the modules which are part of your deployment.
-To see which Sonar versions are supported by each module, refer to the specific module's README.
+To see which versions are supported by each module, refer to the specific module's README.
 (For example, [DSF Hub module's README](https://registry.terraform.io/modules/imperva/dsf-hub/aws/latest))

 # Deployment